Video about cider on my YouTube channel.

-Enter Vice Admiral Edward Vernon in 1740, stationed in the West Indies, who sought to address the issue of excessive drinking among sailors.
-His ingenious solution was to dilute the daily half-pint of rum with a quart of water, creating a water-to-rum ratio of 4:1.
-Additionally, he split this diluted ration into two servings—one at midday and the other in the evening, both to be consumed in the presence of an officer.
-To enhance the taste, sailors had the option to substitute part of their bread and salt beef ration with sugar and lemons.
-The result was a new concoction that would forever bear the nickname of the innovator—“Old Grog” (Admiral Vernon got this nickname for his habit to wear a grogram cloak).
+Vice Admiral Edward Vernon was the commander who had enough of dealing with sailor drunkenness.
+In 1740, while commanding the naval squadron in the West Indies, he implemented a solution: diluting the daily half-pint of rum with one quart of water, resulting in a water-to-rum ratio of 4:1.
+Furthermore, he divided this ration into two servings, one at midday and the other in the evening after work, both to be consumed in the presence of an officer.
+To enhance the taste, sailors had the option to substitute part of their bread and salt beef ration with sugar and lemons, although this was voluntary.

-Before we delve into its preparation, let’s explore how the term “grog” has evolved over the years.
+Before we delve into its preparation, let’s note how the term “grog” has evolved in some parts of the world.

-In Sweden, “grog” signifies a mix of strong alcohol (rum, vodka, brandy, etc.) with any soft drink (juice, soda).
-The addition of a third component alters the product’s name.
+In Sweden, “grog” means a mix of strong alcohol (such as rum, vodka, or brandy) with any soft drink (such as juice or soda).
+It is not grog, if a third component is added.

-In France and Belgium, grog takes on a cozy winter identity.
-Similar to the original, it involves hot black tea in lieu of hot water, paired with rum, lemon, sugar, and spices.
+In France and Belgium, grog has become a popular hot winter beverage.
+It closely resembles the original version but contains hot black tea instead of hot water.
+The recipe typically includes rum, lemon, sugar, and spices.

 • 60 ml (2 oz) dark rum